Oyster mushroom: Profile

 All year round, best in late autumn and winter.

-These are readily available in the supermarket aisles, often included as part of the (misleading) ‘wild mushrooms’ packets.
-The truly wild species can be quite variable and more often than not, they look entirely different.
+They are also readily available in the supermarket aisles, often included as part of the misleading ‘wild mushrooms’ selection.
+The truly wild species can be quite variable in colour and shape and more often than not, they look entirely different.
+Wild varieties are generally more flavourful.

 Culinary uses and recipes with Oyster Mushrooms